J3698/auto-15210-download/README.md

 `./update`

 Now you can automatically download and extract labs using update.

-The next steps are to automatically call update and then cd into the newest directory from your local computer.
+### Auto call update and cd into most recently edited lab

 1. Place the code from the add_to_local_bashrc file in this repository at the end of the ~/.bashrc file on your local machine, replacing ANDREWID with your andrew